ChaosClubCo/FlashFusion/design_guidelines.md

 ### Hero Headline
 Exact text: "Transform Ideas Into **Reality With AI**"
-- "Transform Ideas Into" in white
+- "Transform Ideas Into" in dark foreground color (`text-foreground`)
 - "Reality With AI" in gradient (gold → cyan → purple)

 ### Promotional Messaging